Lie-Liang Yang: Awards

 He was named Fellow of the Institute of Engineering and Technology (IET), UK, in 2011, Fellow of the Institute of Electrical and Electronics Engineers (IEEE), USA, in 2016 for contributions to multicarrier communications and wireless transceivers, Fellow of Asia-Pacific Artificial Intelligence Association (AAIA), Hong Kong, China, in 2023, and Fellow of International Artificial Intelligence Industry Alliance (AIIA), Hong Kong, China, in 2024.
 He was a distinguished lecturer of the IEEE Vehicular Technology Society in 2016-2017.
+He received the 2025 IEEE ComSoc Radio Communications Committee (RCC) Technical Recognition Award, in recognition of his contributions to multicarrier communications and CDMA.